ERICBURDONANDTHEANIMALS

 June 18, 1968: Community Concourse, San Diego, CA Eric Burdon and The Animals, Brain Police

-July 19, 1968: Municipal Auditorium, San Antonio, TX Eric Burdon and The Animals, Yellow Payges
+July 19, 1968: Municipal Auditorium, San Antonio, TX Eric Burdon and The Animals, Yellow Payges, Sweet Smoke

-August 3, 1968: Orange County Fairgrounds, Costa Mesa, CA: Newport Pop Festival “Humble Harve Presents” Tiny Tim, Eric Burdon and The Animals, The Byrds, Chambers Brothers, Quicksilver Messenger Service, Butterfield Blues Band, Blue Cheer, James Cotton Blues Band
+August 3, 1968: Orange County Fairgrounds, Costa Mesa, CA: Newport Pop Festival Tiny Tim, Eric Burdon and The Animals, The Byrds, Chambers Brothers, Quicksilver Messenger Service, Butterfield Blues Band, Blue Cheer, James Cotton Blues Band

-According to Egan’s very specific chronology, a new Animals line-up debuts at the Newport Pop Festival (although Egan has the show on August 4, 1968, I am inclined to prefer the date here).
-The line-up now included Zoot Money’s old Big Roll Band mate Andy Somers.
+According to Egan’s very specific chronology, the new Animals line-up with Andy Summers debuted at the Newport Pop Festival.
+Although Egan has the show on August 4, 1968, I am inclined to prefer the date here (it was a two-day festival).
+Summers played guitar and bass, and Weider and Money also covered bass parts for certain songs.

 August 9-11, 1968 Fillmore West, San Francisco, CA: Eric Burdon and The Animals, Blood, Sweat & Tears, Gypsy Wizard Band

-August 16, 1968: Hollywood Bowl, Hollywood, CA: Eric Burdon and The Animals, Rascals, Tommy James & The Shondells, The Yellow Payges, Eric Burdon & The Animals
+August 16, 1968: Hollywood Bowl, Hollywood, CA: Eric Burdon and The Animals, Rascals, Tommy James & The Shondells, The Yellow Payges

 The show was preceded by a celebrity picnic hosted by television presenter Steve Allen.